biicode/docs/c++/configuration_files/settings.rst

 **settings.bii**: defining your tools and preferences
 ======================================================

 The ``settings.bii`` file defines your preferred tools and specific configurations for one given project.
-This file is created when you create a new project, inside the ``bii`` folder, as you can see in the examples in the :ref:`layouts section <project_layout>`.
+This file is created when you create a new project, inside the ``bii`` folder of the project.

 A project's ``settings.bii`` file stores preferences for any given project (language, compiler and other tools and configurations for that particular scenario).
 It is important to keep the file yaml format for correct interpretation.